(Flying to Africa with a baby: Last updated April 2022)

 Before you book your flights, check the airline’s infant policy online regarding bassinets.
 Some airlines have an age cut-off, so this could be a factor.
 Some airlines have annoying policies – Ethiopian Airways don’t let two parents sit together at the bassinet seats, for example.
 After you book your flights, phone the airline afterwards to request seats with a bassinet if the online system didn’t allow you to do so.

 When you board the plane, check that your seat numbers actually match up to where the bassinet goes.
 For example, on our last two flights, we were given seats A and B, but the bassinet fitted to the wall opposite seat C. So when we got on to the plane and saw this, we asked the passenger in seat C to do a switch so that we didn’t have to lean over him to attend to our baby.

-2. Even if you’ve booked a bassinet seat, don’t assume you will definitely get one
+2. Even if you’ve booked a bassinet seat, don’t plan your journey around it

 When our little one was three months old, I flew back from Zimbabwe to the UK on my own with him via Ethiopia.
 I had booked a bassinet seat and had assumed this would be honoured … but when I got on the plane I saw that there were only three bassinets and six babies!
 It was basically a game of “whoever shoves their baby into the bassinet first, gets it”, and I lost.
 Which made everything during the flight very difficult: eating, going to the bathroom, sleeping, the list goes on.
 It was not fun.
 The moral of the story is: Never plan for things to go smoothly.
 Which brings me to my next point …